DewBwah Marketing

 Most contractors answer the wrong question on the homepage.
 They lead with 'quality work,' 'family owned,' 'free estimates,' or 'trusted service.'
 Those lines aren't evil.
 They're just vague enough to be invisible.

-The first screen should answer the question the visitor is actually asking: did I find the right contractor for the kind of project I have, in the place where I live, at the level of work I expect?
+The first screen should answer the question the visitor is actually asking: did I find the right contractor for the kind of project I've, in the place where I live, at the level of work I expect?

 Service pages need depth, not keyword sprinkles